monetr/monetr/README.md

 make init-mini
 ```

+You will be prompted once for your password in a window; this is to add the certificate as trusted to macOS.
+You will then be prompted a

 This will allow you to access the REST API via `https://api.monetr.mini`.

 **NOTE:** This is still being tuned and is subject to change significantly.
 This also requires the following